How Do Bongs Work, and How Do You Use One?

 Joint

 The joint is an extension found on bongs that holds the down stem.
 Down stems also have a joint at their ends.
-If you have a bong whose down stem you cannot remove, the bowl piece goes right into the joint of the bong.
+If you have a bong with a down stem you cannot remove, the bowl piece goes right into the bong’s joint.

-There are three common sizes of joints: 10 mm, 14 mm, and 18 mm.
-They are classified as either male or female; female joints are perfect for smoking weed, while male joints are popularly used in dab rigs.
+There are three standard sizes of joints: 10 mm, 14 mm, and 18 mm.
+They are classified as either male or female.
+Female joints are perfect for smoking weed, while male joints are popularly used in dab rigs.

 Percolator

 The percolator is a feature of the modern-day bong that filters the smoke even more after it goes through the water in your stem.
-Different bongs have different percolators, and the designs continue to get even more complex.
+Different bongs have different percolators, and the designs become even more complex.

-The type of percolator you choose will depend on your individual needs: what you’re smoking, how much you smoke, etc. Be careful, however, since bongs with complex percolators may be relatively harder to clean than a regular bong.
+The type of percolator you choose will depend on your individual needs: what you’re smoking, how much you smoke, etc. Be careful because bongs with complex percolators may be more challenging to clean than regular bongs.

 Ice Pinch

 An ice pinch is a feature found close to the mouthpiece of a bong.
-An ice pinch is made up of three spikes of glass, and its function is to hold ice cubes.
+An ice pinch comprises three spikes of glass, and its function is to hold ice cubes.

-The ice cools the hot smoke as it reaches the mouthpiece, making for an even smoother smoke.
-This contributes greatly to the overall smoking experience.
+The ice cools the hot smoke as it reaches the mouthpiece, making it smoother.
+This contributes significantly to the overall smoking experience.

 Mouthpiece